architgupta33/architgupta33.github.io/_posts/2020-01-07-Employee-Performance.markdown

 Now after this you can directly use SQL commands or if you prefer, create new user to use.

 ![SQL Command Line Usage](https://www.dropbox.com/s/oj28p2wp6gw0r9r/Capture-9.PNG?dl=1)

+### 1. Attrition Distribution On the Basis of Personal Background

+First, we explore the attrition distribution based on personal information.
+There are 237 employees who left the company, which amounts to 16.1% of the total sample.
+This quite high as compared to the industry standard of 10% (anything above it is considered problematic).
+The age distribution of people who left the company concentrates on people that are between 25-35 years old.
+As the age goes up, people show less tendency to leave the company.
+There is no major difference of the attrition distribution between females and males.
+According to the department distribution, it shows that employees from the R&D and Sales department have higher chances to leave the company.

+### 2. Attrition Distribution on the Basis of Income

+Salary is the most (or at least one of the most) motivating factors for an employee.
+We start our analysis with Monthly Income.

+As witnessed from the boxplot, the average monthly income stands at around $6500 and the maximum value goes till $20000.
+There are some outliers but we’ll keep them untouched as people do earn (or are at least capable of earning) that kind of money.

+Next, we further our visualization by plotting a histogram of Monthly income dividing between gender.
+We suspected that there might be a difference in attrition between male and female when salary is equal, but as evident from the graph, this is clearly not the case.
+The attrition is highest when the employee is earning in the range of $1000-$7000, which is expected of the range in question.

+Moving on, we plotted the interaction of average of Monthly income with level of Education.
+As suspected, people who left the company had lower average income across all education levels as compared to people who didn’t leave the company.
+This directly points out to the importance of salary in Attrition.

+Next, we investigated % hike and divided that among Male-Female.
+As witnessed from the graph, lower the % hike, higher is the attrition.
+But there is no considerable difference in the ratio of Attrition when we differentiate amongst male female which indicates that Gender might not be a strong factor for determining Attrition.

+## 4. Exploratory Data Analysis

+## 4. Exploratory Data Analysis

 *This post is inspired from the questions of my batchmates so major credits goes to them*